Cliff Hanger (video game)

 Cliff Hanger is a laserdisc video game that was released by Stern Electronics in 1983.
-It is an interactive movie which requires the player to press a button or move the joystick in a particular direction when prompted by the game to progress the storyline.
+It is an interactive movie, using animation from two Lupin III films, and requires the player to respond to quick time events to progress the storyline.
+Most of the game's footage is from The Castle of Cagliostro (1979), with additional footage from The Mystery of Mamo (1978).

-The game uses animation from two Lupin III films, most prominently Hayao Miyazaki's The Castle of Cagliostro (1979) as well as The Mystery of Mamo (1978); both films were in turn animated by Japanese studio TMS Entertainment.
-The segments from The Mystery of Mamo use the original English dub commissioned by Toho, while the segments from The Castle of Cagliostro use a dub created for the game.

-A scene showing the protagonist being hanged after the player made a mistake was originally included, but an option was added to the game to turn it off.

 Plot

-The game's plot is based loosely on that of The Castle of Cagliostro, and follows Cliff (Arsène Lupin III) as he attempts to rescue Clarissa (Lady Clarisse d'Cagliostro) from the evil Count Draco (in some materials called "Dreyco" and in the instruction manual "Dragoe"), who wants to marry her.
-Cliff is aided in his quest by Jeff (Daisuke Jigen) and Samurai (Goemon Ishikawa XIII).
+The game's plot is based loosely on The Castle of Cagliostro and follows the eponymous Cliff as he attempts to rescue Clarissa from the evil Count Draco (in some materials called "Dreyco" and in the instruction manual "Dragoe"), who wants to marry her.
+Cliff is aided in his quest by Jeff (Dan Dunn) and Samurai.

 Development

 The game was originally edited at Associated Audio Visual, Inc., in Evanston, Illinois.
 Jack Bornoff, was the editor, Paul Rubenstein, was editorial supervisor.
+The segments from The Mystery of Mamo use the original Toho / Frontier Enterprises English dub, while the segments from The Castle of Cagliostro use an English dub that was created for the game by an unknown voice cast.

 Cliff Hanger uses a feedback loop to read frame details from the game laserdisc.
-This prevents the laserdisc and gameplay from ever going out of sync (a common occurrence in other laserdisc games as the disc players aged).
+This prevents the laserdisc and gameplay from ever going out of sync.

-The original version of Cliff Hanger shows an animated sequence of Cliff being hanged at the gallows immediately following the "miss" animation sequence.
-The sequence was taken from the opening sequence of The Mystery of Mamo (where Lupin was supposedly hanged in Transylvania), plus a later scene in the same film.
+The original version of Cliff Hanger shows footage from The Mystery of Mamo of Cliff being hanged if the player fails a quick time event.
 According to the instruction manual, a setting on the game cabinet's logic board would allow the individual owners/operators the option of not playing the sequence if they so chose.

 Legacy

-The game was considered for inclusion on the American Blu-ray release of The Castle of Cagliostro by Discotek Media; however, when it became apparent that the original contracts for the game were lost, it was left off the release.
+The game was considered for inclusion on the American Blu-ray release of The Castle of Cagliostro by Discotek Media, but when it became apparent that the original contracts for the game were lost, it was left off the release.

 The television show Starcade featured a special episode where rather than playing the usual three games, the contestants played three rounds of Cliff Hanger.
 The winner of the show, Mark Walsh, won a Cliff Hanger cabinet.

-In the film The Goonies (1985), Chunk is playing Cliff Hanger when he sees the Fratelli Brothers driving past while being chased by the police.
+In the film The Goonies (1985), the character Chunk is playing Cliff Hanger when he sees the Fratelli Brothers driving past while being chased by the police.

-Cliff Hanger helped expose many Americans in the 1980s to Lupin III, Hayao Miyazaki, and Japanese anime in general, as it was released in the United States before any Lupin III or Miyazaki anime productions had officially been released theatrically or on home video.
+Cliff Hanger helped expose many Americans in the 1980s to Lupin the Third, Hayao Miyazaki, and Japanese anime in general, as it was released in the United States before any Lupin III or Miyazaki anime productions had officially been released theatrically or on home video.